Public-Model/TiDAL-Net/README.md

 - exact channel selections and ordered channel manifests used for each dataset;
 - exact train, validation, and test boundaries and all paper-specific sample indices;
 - final loss weights, model dimensions, solver settings, graph thresholds, and other key hyperparameters;
-- complete reality-informed missingness and timestamp-drift distributions derived from the experimental datasets;
+- final frozen dataset-specific corruption manifests and empirical per-dataset mixture tables used for the accepted-paper archive;
 - the final random seeds, corruption masks, normalization statistics, checkpoints, and training logs used to generate the paper tables;
 - the complete processed datasets and the full Real-A, Real-B, and Constellation-Sim data packages;
 - paper-exact scripts for reproducing every table, figure, ablation, and sensitivity result.